Undertale background

 To use them, you must do this: [command:tag] or [command:arguments:tag].
 For now, only one tag can be added at a time.

-skipover Makes a command only be activated when the text is not skipped (by using any [instant] command or the player's skip if playerskipdocommand is set to true).
-Has no effect on [w] and [letters].
+skipover Makes a command only be activated when the text is not skipped (by using any [instant] command or by the player skipping).
+Has no effect on the commands [w] and [letters].

-skiponly The command this is attached to will only be activated if the text has been skipped by using any [instant] command, or if the player skips it manually and playerskipdocommand is set to true.
-This tag disables the [w] and [letters] commands if used on them.
+skiponly The command this is attached to will only be activated if the text has been skipped by using any [instant] command, or if the player skips it manually.
+This tag disables the commands [w] and [letters] if used with them.

 * YOU WON!